What I have learned as a parent

 Kids deserve fair warning or heads-up at approaching transitions: Allowing a kid to finish up with an unfinished project is a matter of both consideration and fairness and is a big issue for kids.
 How would you feel if you are sitting reading a book and someone marched in and out of the blue said, “Stop what you are doing now, get in the car, we are leaving?”
 Kids need a heads up as well (even more so than an adult!).
 E.g., “We are going to lunch in half an hour.”
 Then, “We are going to lunch in 15 minutes so finish up and get ready.”
 Then, “We are leaving in five minutes for lunch, so finish up,” then finally, “We are going now.”
 If that gets no response move on to, “We are getting in the car now and if you can’t get in the car, I will help you get in the car.”
 Sudden transitions can be quite jarring or upsetting for some kids.
 It’s not fair to suddenly drag them away from what they were focused on without the heads up.

 “Qualifying” is a handy concept.
 E.g: You “qualify” for a desert by eating a variety of good-for-you foods.
 “I want desert.”
-“Okay, you can qualify for a cookie by eating some good-for-you food.”
+“Okay, you can qualify for a cookie by eating some (or all?) of your good-for-you food.”

 Time together, reading together, playing together are not rewards to be doled out.
 They are regular features of every day.